kristiankyvik/kristiankyvik.com/content/posts/product-interview-prep.md

 Use the following questions:
 - Am I on the right track?
 - I decided not to touch a specific point.
 I could go into here, please let me know if I should go to more detail.
-- I realise that the direction I wanted to go is not the answer I want to continue for X and Y.Therefore I'd like to take a moment to re-consider and think about a new direction.
+- I realise that the direction I wanted to go is not the answer I want to continue for X and Y. Therefore I'd like to take a moment to re-consider and think about a new direction.
 #### 7 - Summary:
 Summarise and add caveats:
 - Qualitative tradeoffs - some pathological second order effects.